pa5aribu/uiplease/content/post/exploring-facebook-live-ui.md

 +++

-On this very first tutorial, I want to explore Facebook Live UI.
+On this very first tutorial, I want to explore the Facebook Live UI.
 Facebook Live is a basic feature that offers live-streaming video capabilities to users.
-Watchers can also use emoji to the video.
+Watchers can also add reaction to the video.

-I'm using GreenSock TweenMax to control the animation flow.
+I'm using GreenSock TweenMax to control the animation timeline.
 If you're not familiar with TweenMax, you can learn here https://greensock.com/learning/

 #### Preload Animation

 So, before we can actually interact with the emoji buttons, we need to load the video first.
-We transform the video's form using CSS to be like this.
+Upon loading, I transformed the video form to be look this the image below.
+It will be animated to its prior form when the class active is added.

 ![Example image](/images/articles/exploring-facebook-live-ui/1.png)

-The animation will be triggered by adding class active.
-This will remove the element's transform value and animate the image wrapper to its original form.
-We can achieve by simply using <mark>transform: none;</mark>

 	.image-wrapper {
 		/* transform layer's form */